 - safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and

-- Maintain an optimal capital structure to reduce the cost of capital.
+- maintain an optimal capital structure to reduce the cost of capital.

 The board of directors seeks to maintain a balance between the higher returns that might be possible with higher levels of borrowings and the advantages and security afforded by a sound capital position.

-30. In the ordinary course of business, the Company faces claims and assertions by various parties.
-The company assesses such claims and assertions and monitors the legal environment on an ongoing basis, with the assistance of external legal counsel, wherever necessary.
+assertions and monitors the legal environment on an ongoing basis, with the assistance of external legal counsel, wherever necessary.
 The company records a liability for any claims where a potential loss is probable and capable of being estimated and discloses such matters in its financial statements, if material.
 For potential losses that are considered possible, but not probable, the company provides disclosure in the financial statements but does not record a liability in its accounts unless the loss becomes probable.

-31. Corporate Social Responsibility
+Note 32.
+Corporate Social Responsibility

-The provisions contained in Section 133 of the Companies Act, 2013 read with Companies (Corporate Social Responsibility Policy) Rules 2014 were applicable to the Company.
+The provisions contained in Section 133 of the Companies Act, 2013 read with Companies (Corporate Social Responsibility Policy) Rules, 2014 were applicable to the Company.

-33. Other Notes:
+Note 34.
+Other Notes:

 (i) The Company does not have any Benami Property where any proceedings has been initiated or pending against company for holding any Benami Property.

-(ii) The Company does not have granted any loan or advance in the nature of loan to promoters, KMP, Directors and related parties where it is repayable on demand or without specifying any terms of repayment.
+(ii) The Company does not have granted any loan or advance in the nature of loan to promotors, KMP, Directors and related parties where it is repayable on demand or without specifying any terms of repayment.

 (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.